List of American cast-iron cookware manufacturers: Atlanta Stove Works

 The Atlanta Stove Works company was founded in 1889 (originally named Georgia Stove Company) to produce cast-iron stoves.
 Initially, their business boomed to the point where in 1902, a separate foundry was built in Birmingham, Alabama, especially for the production of hollow ware and cast-iron cookware to supplement their stoves.
 This separate foundry was named "Birmingham Stove & Range".
 From the early 1900s through the 1970s, Birmingham Stove & Range foundry produced a line of cast-iron pans that are described as "unmarked" as they had no manufacturer logo or other identifying mark.
 These "unmarked" cast-iron skillets and pans from Birmingham Stove & Range are widely available and used on a daily basis, even in the present day.
 Birmingham Stove & Range filed for bankruptcy in 1989, and their holdings were acquired by Lodge Manufacturing.

 Lodge

 Founded in 1896 by Joseph Lodge, Lodge Manufacturing is one of America's oldest cookware companies in continuous operation.
-It is still owned and managed by the descendants of the Lodge family.
+It is still owned by the descendants of the Lodge family.
+Mike Otterman was named president and CEO of Lodge Cast Iron in 2019.
+He is the first non-family member to run the company.
 Most cast iron sold by Lodge is produced in its foundry in South Pittsburg, Tennessee, which has been in operation since the company was founded.